BB666/homework/README.md

 ...
 worker150
 ```
+You can add them with corresponding IP addresses to your hosts file or DNS server.

-There are number of scripts in `/usr/local/bin`.
+Some sample scripts available in `/usr/local/bin`.
 Java application gets compiled during deployment from `/usr/src/Send.java` to `/usr/src/Send.class`.
 This application takes one parameter from command line and sends it to AMQP queue.

 To send message to RabbitMQ queue use `/usr/local/bin/app-server <message>` where <message> is a number:
 ```